open/close all folders

 - Berserk Button: Touching his stuff.Makishima: If you touch things without permission, I'll have you executed.Tadokoro: [rummages through fridge] Have anything to eat?Makishima: EXECUTED!

-- Generic Cuteness: The mangaka said that he's supposed to be drawn as creepy and gross, but he's the most popular character in the series.
+- Generic Cuteness: The mangaka said that he's supposed to be drawn as creepy and gross, but he's the most popular character in the series and the anime has a lot of fun making his hair as pretty as possible.

 - Hidden Heart of Gold: While Makishima isn't very easy to talk to, he is nice and does help out Onoda during their joint practice and during the training camp (despite being told by Kinjou not to do so).